-To be clear, this Policy applies to the Asto mobile app, Asto website and any other method or device through which you to get our services.
+This Policy applies to the Asto mobile app, Asto website and any other method or device through which you get our services.
 For simplicity, we’ll call these the Asto App from now on.
-Sometimes the Asto App will link to services that have their own privacy practices, so you should check those privacy policies too.
+Sometimes the Asto App will link to services that have their own privacy practices, so you should check the privacy policies/notices of other service providers too.

-We’ve tried to make this Policy as short and clear as possible – but if there’s anything that’s not clear enough, or you want to know more – please get it touch with us at email@example.com
+We’ve tried to make this Policy as short and clear as possible – but if there’s anything that’s not clear enough, or you want to know more – please get in touch with us at: firstname.lastname@example.org.

 This Policy will be updated from time to time.
 If we make changes we think are important, we’ll let you know through the app, the website, by email or SMS.

 If you give us someone else’s personal information, you must tell them what you’ve shared with us and get them to read this Policy.
 For example, you might share copies of fellow directors’ passports, so we can complete the background checks we have to do for new customers, such as for compliance and anti-money laundering purposes (AML).

 If you share third party personal information with us when you use our invoice financing product, we will use the information you provide to us to perform our obligations under the Invoice Finance Terms and Conditions.

 The Asto App is only as good as the information that goes into it.
 To provide you with our services, we need to collect your personal information, store it, transfer it, and share it with trusted partners.